Skip to main contentSkip to navigation

 A three-to-five member array where all surviving drives image cleanly takes three to five business days.
 Arrays with mechanically failed members that need head swaps or donor sourcing add four to eight weeks depending on part availability.
 The reconstruction phase itself (de-striping, parity validation, filesystem extraction) typically takes one to two days once all member images are complete.
 A +$100 rush fee to move to the front of the queue is available to move to the front of the queue.

-Why does my consumer NAS RAID 5 show 0 bytes on member drives?
+Why does a RAID 5 member show 0 bytes or the wrong capacity?

 Why do large RAID 5 arrays fail during rebuild even when only one drive died?